3 Days in Rome Itinerary: The Perfect First-Time Guide

 st peters dome

-From the first level, you can see the Apostles, a close-up view of the Dome, and a view looking down into St. Peter’s Basilica below.
-Thought this first part was fun?
-Just wait!
+From the first level, you get a close-up view of the Apostles, a peek at the dome’s stunning interior, and a unique perspective looking down into St. Peter’s Basilica itself.
+Thought that was impressive?
+Just wait.

 dome curved rome italy